 I did not quit my job to travel (yet).
 This time, I had the perfect opportunity that came by.

 I was being selected for a scholarship under ELE FOCALAE program to study Spanish in Colombia.
 My interested in Spanish started because I want to travel to South America.
 Unlike in Asia, English is the preferred choice of the common language, most countries in South America speak Spanish.
 Since I already have the top two widest spoken languages (English and Mandarin) under my belt, it is the right opportunity to attempt the third widest spoken language in the world, Spanish

 Perhaps it would be beneficial in the future or maybe it is for self-accomplishment sake.
 Anyhow, it was an opportunity too good to pass.

 It was a big decision because it took me much courage to make the decision to quit my job.
 Quitting my job is not an easy decision for I have to first convince my parents.
 I had to justify the sound decision

 There, I took my big decision of leaving my comfort zone and stepping into the unknown.

 There is a fear, a fear of the unknown.

 Entering the unknown zone, my stakes are high.
-I leave behind my comfort zone and a job security.
+I leave behind my comfort zone and job security.
 I will miss out on all those family gatherings and occasions such as births of friends’ newborns, weddings and birthday back at home.
-I know I will regret if I do not come along for this adventure.
+That said, I know I will regret if I do not come along for this adventure.

 I was being offered the option to take sabbatical leave.
 After a thorough and careful decision, I decided not to take it up.
 I do not want to be tied down by a finite date to return and I am not sure if I can go back to a life of being a Key Account or even the corporate world.
 Maybe I will, or maybe not.